authorfu/LrcParser/CV_en.md

 By analysing the data of a TAOBAO shop in 2 years , the programme try to find Cross-Buyings of their customs.
 Realization of [Algorithme Apriori](http://en.wikipedia.org/wiki/Apriori_algorithm "Apriori") in PHP.
 It's a realization of PHP CLI script with large data.

-I was familiar of REDIS ,especially SET.
+I was familiar of REDIS, especially SET.

 ####**2012 /01--2012 /02**：Taobao UMP SDK [http://www.taobao.com/go/act/sale/umpsy.php](http://www.taobao.com/go/act/sale/umpsy.php )